Sebastiano Nicotra

 Sebastiano Nicotra (31 August 1855 – 21 May 1929) was an Italian prelate of the Catholic Church who served in the diplomatic service of the Holy See.
 From 1916 to 1929 he was an apostolic nuncio with the rank of archbishop.

 Biography

 Sebastiano Nicotra was born on 31 August 1855 in San Alfio di Giarre, Italy.
 He earned a degree in canon law at the Almo Collegio Capranica.
-He was ordained a priest on 21 December 1978.
+He was ordained a priest on 21 December 1878.

 He joined the diplomatic service of the Holy See in 1889 and served as secretary in the apostolic nunciature to Belgium.
-In 1900 he was became auditor in the Bavaria and then an advisor in the nunciature in Austria-Hungary in Vienna.
+In 1900 he became auditor in the Bavaria and then an advisor in the nunciature in Austria-Hungary in Vienna.